leblancfg/leblancfg.github.io/content/intensity-pad.md

 impossible to measure or benchmark.
 There's a broad category of training that I call "impact training" that includes those movements, categorized by: core flexion, a load driven downward, with legs and trunk contributing instead of just arms.
-And &mdash; ok forgive me I'll get on a soapbox now &mash; it's a fundamental human movement!
+And &mdash; ok forgive me I'll get on a soapbox now &mdash; it's a fundamental human movement!
 Chopping wood.
 Driving a stake.
 8 year old me smashing down rocks to see if they had gold inside (they never did).
 It should be on the same rung as squatting and snatching in the pyramid of training movements!